squaredup/samples/dashboards/Label-Printers-Status/readme.md

-# Label printers stauts Dashboard
+# Label printers statuses Dashboard
-This dashboard gives an overview of your Label Printers or any other printers) installed on a list of servers
+This dashboard gives an overview of your Label Printers (or any other printers) installed on a list of servers

 ## How to use this dashboard